scharlau/Temperature_Conversion/README.md

 Now we can get started with the rounds of the exercise.
 Remember, each round should be only twelve minutes.

 You can get started by creating a form in the app/views/convert/index.html.erb file to enter the temperature to convert.
-Our form is not tied to a model, so we use the form_tag, which needs to know the name of the method in the controller, and if it's a get or put.
+Our form is not tied to a model, so we use the form_tag, which needs to know the name of the method in the controller, and if it's a 'get' or 'put' method.
+We're only using 'get' methods in this exercise.
+(You would use 'put' methods when you're putting persistent data onto the server.)
 You also need to give your text_field a variable name, which you retrieve in the controller.
 We finish the whole thing with an 'end' tag.

         <h1>welcome to the converter</h1>
         <p>enter a temperature in fahenheit to see its value in celsius</p>